 Alpha Upsilon Alpha, the honor society of the International Reading Association, was created in 1985 to recognize and encourage scholarship, the development of personal and professional leadership, and service to the field of reading at both the undergraduate and graduate levels.

 Sigma Tau Delta

 Advisor: Matthew Ortoleva

 Sigma Tau Delta, the international English honor society recognizes the accomplishments of professional writers who have contributed to the fields of language and literature.
-WSU is one of over 900 active chapters located in the United States and abroad.
+Worcester State is one of over 900 active chapters located in the United States and abroad.